top of page

 Implications for Manufacturers and Consumers

-• For manufacturers, regulatory consistency between the EU and the UK makes it easier to market sunscreens in both markets, although specific differences need to be taken into account, especially in terms of notification and legal representation.
+For manufacturers, Regulatory coherence between the EU and the UK facilitates the marketing of sunscreens in both markets, although specific differences need to be taken into account, especially in terms of notification and legal representation.

-• For consumers, these regulations ensure that sunscreens available on the market are safe and effective, offering reliable protection against the harmful effects of sun exposure.
-It is crucial that consumers follow the instructions for use provided on the labeling to maximize the effectiveness of the product.
+For consumers, These regulations ensure that sunscreens available on the market are safe and effective, offering reliable protection against the damaging effects of sun exposure.
+It is crucial that consumers follow the usage instructions provided on the label to maximize the effectiveness of the product.

-In both the European Union and the United Kingdom, sunscreen regulation focuses on ensuring the safety and effectiveness of these essential products.
-Although there are specific differences in post-Brexit regulatory implementation, the shared commitment to consumer protection continues to be a fundamental pillar in both territories.
+In both the EU and the UK, sunscreen regulation is focused on ensuring the safety and efficacy of these essential products.
+Although there are specific differences in regulatory implementation post-Brexit, the shared commitment to consumer protection remains a fundamental pillar in both territories.

 SPF: United States

-The regulation of sunscreens in the United States, especially those categorized as over-the-counter (OTC) medications, is an area of rigorous oversight conducted by the Food and Drug Administration (FDA).
+The regulation of sunscreens in the United States, especially those categorized as over-the-counter (OTC) drugs, is an area of rigorous oversight by the Food and Drug Administration (FDA).

 The classification of sunscreens as OTC is due to their essential role in preventing sunburn and potentially reducing the risk of skin cancer and premature aging caused by exposure to ultraviolet (UV) rays.